RobVergano/pands-project-/README.md

   4. petal width in cm
   5. class: Iris Setosa, Iris Versicolor and Iris Virginica.(2)

-Based on these attributes, Fisher developed a linear discriminant analysis where the species can be differenciated from each other.(1)(2)
+Based on these attributes, Fisher developed a linear discriminant analysis where the species can be differentiated from each other.(1)(2)

 ## 5. SUMMARY OF EACH VARIABLE.